onzfonz/comp227/src/content/1/en/part1d.md

 React also offers many other ways of doing [conditional rendering](https://react.dev/learn/conditional-rendering).
 We will take a closer look at this in [part 2](/part2).

-Let's make one last modification to our application by refactoring it to use the `Button` component that we defined earlier on:
+Let's make one last modification to our application by refactoring it to use the `Button` component that we defined earlier:

 ```js
 const History = (props) => {